 To extend the fun into the rest of the year, enjoy a performance in APT’s indoor Touchstone Theatre.
 Both theaters are wheelchair accessible and offer assisted listening devices.

 Nestled in a cedar forest overlooking the waters of Green Bay, Peninsula Players in Door County's Fish Creek is America's oldest professional resident summer theater.
-Beginning simply with "two planks and a passion," the theater opened its first show, Noel Coward’s "Hay Fever", on July 25, 1935, and has been captivating audiences since.
-They now perform 5 shows each season, offering everything from Greek tragedy to British farce.
-Theater goers stroll along the shore and enjoy a cocktail or picnic while they watch one of Door County’s spectacular sunsets.
-Then it’s time to head to the pavilion to enjoy an evening of memorable theater.
+Beginning simply with "two planks and a passion," the theater opened its first show in 1935 and has been captivating audiences since.
+They now perform five shows each season (mid-June through mid-October), offering Broadway-quality comedies, dramas and musicals.

-Lake Superior Big Top Chautauqua
+Lake Superior Big Top Chautauqua - Bayfield

-The big blue tent welcomes folks who make the drive up the hill between Bayfield and Washburn County.
-Families and couples get together at the picnic tables for barbeque and burgers, locally grown produce and Wisconsin brews before heading into the tent.
-On balmy summer nights the tent sidewalls can be lifted and people can choose to sit outside on the surrounding hillside and gaze at the clear night sky as they listen to show.
+The big blue striped tent welcomes folks who make the drive up the hill between Bayfield and Washburn County.
+Families, friends and couples get together at the picnic tables for barbeque and burgers, locally grown produce and Wisconsin brews before heading into the tent.
+On balmy summer nights the tent sidewalls can be lifted and people can choose to sit outside on the surrounding hillside and gaze at the clear night sky as they listen to performances.

 Be sure to check out the Native American Community Connections Series that features some of the rich cultural heritage of Native Tribes in Wisconsin and beyond.